-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

 D-HH IRB OVERSIGHT:

 One of the following must be true in order to submit to the D-HH IRB.
 Please check all that apply:

 - The Principal Investigator is employed by D-H - The study will utilize any D-H data or specimens - The study will enroll D-H patients or recruit from D-H sites - The study will utilize any D-H resources, e.g. study procedures will occur at D-H locations and/or use of D-H equipment or shared resources